eliotsykes/rack-zippy/README.md

     Rails.application.config.middleware.swap(ActionDispatch::Static, Rack::Zippy::AssetServer)

 Now run `rake middleware` at the command line and make sure that `Rack::Zippy::AssetServer` is near the top of the outputted list.
 ActionDispatch::Static should not be in the list.
 Nicely done, rack-zippy is now installed in your app.

-**Note for Rails 4.2**: Rails 4.2 is already serving *.gz files by default so that rack-zippy isn't needed here anymore.
-You just have to make sure that *.gz files are generated during `rake assets:precompile`, but this functionality has been removed with Sprockets 3 (see discussion here https://github.com/rails/sprockets/issues/26).
-For now, it might help using an earlier version of Sprockets, e.g. `gem "sprockets", "~> 2.12.4"`.

 ## Installation in Rack app (that isn’t a Rails app)